 “I would also ask everyone to consider elderly or vulnerable family or neighbours, and ensure they get their home checked too.
 The early warning provided by a smoke alarm can allow vital minutes to help them escape unharmed.”

-Visit our Facebook page to take part in our 12 days of Christmas safety competition and be in with a chance of winning a chocolate hamper. www.facebook.com/northwalesfire
+Visit our Facebook page to take part in our 12 days of Christmas safety competition starting this weekend and be in with a chance of winning a chocolate hamper. www.facebook.com/northwalesfire